Multilingual Education (MLE)

 Awareness Generation and Professional Development

-- 1.5 million teachers across India have completed the MLE course, developed in collaboration with the Ministry of Education (MoE) and National Council of Educational Research and Training (NCERT).
+- 15 lakhs teachers across India have completed the MLE course, developed in collaboration with the Ministry of Education (MoE) and National Council of Educational Research and Training (NCERT).

 - Raising awareness on Multilingual Education (MLE) at the state level.

-- Building the capacity of education officials from the state to cluster level through online training programs.
+- Building the capacity of education officials from the state to cluster level through online training programmes.

 Research and Advocacy